KxSystems/docs/docs/ml/toolkit/timeseries/misc.md

 -  `tab` is a table containing equispaced time series data
 -  `colNames` is a list of columns to apply the windowed functions to
 -  `funcs` list of function names (as symbols) which are to be applied to the time series
--  `wins` list of window sized on which to apply these functions
+-  `wins` list of window sizes on which to apply these functions

 returns a table with additional columns containing the functions applied over appropriate window lengths